Quentin Tarantino

 Tarantino in the movie 'From Dusk Till Dawn'

-From the very start of his career, Quentin showed the importance he placed on unconventional dialogues.
-Considering the film's dynamic and genre, the characters talk a lot and eagerly.
-Already in "Reservoir Dogs," Tarantino's love for non-linear storytelling, on-screen violence, and references to pop culture is evident.
+From day one, Tarantino showed how much he valued unconventional dialogue.
+Given the film's pace and genre, the characters talk constantly and passionately.
+Even in "Reservoir Dogs," Tarantino's love for non-linear storytelling, on-screen violence, and pop culture references is already evident.
 The enclosed setting added a theatrical effect to the events.

 Quentin Tarantino and Uma Thurman on the set of 'Pulp Fiction'